Yellow Orchid Leaves

 Make sure that the environment surrounding your orchids is toxin free, as fumes from products such as paint or cleaning fluids can also cause yellowing of the leaves.

 Do you have enough nitrogen in your fertilizer?
-Your plant could be suffering from a nitrogen deficiency which is also a cause for yellowing leaves.
+Your plant could be suffering from a nitrogen deficiency which is also a cause for discolored leaves.
 Repot the plant if you think it’s necessary, and allow the orchid to establish a new root system.
 Once established, apply a nitrogen-based feed at regular intervals.

 While waiting for new roots to develop, feed the foliage on a regular watering cycle of once every two weeks, misting the foliage so that minute water droplets cover the leaves like dew.
 This will return the foliage to a healthy green.